Last updated March 29, 2017.

 From a life perspective, losing your job under these circumstances can indeed be unfair.
 Unfortunately, from a legal perspective, these circumstances usually do not qualify as “wrongful termination.”

-Protected classes and conduct are the keys to successful claims for unlawful termination
+Protected classes, conduct keys to successful wrongful termination claims

 Instead, “wrongful termination” only occurs when an employer fires a worker due to his or her membership in a protected class, or for engaging in protected conduct, under New Jersey or federal law.
 Laws such as the New Jersey Law Against Discrimination and the New Jersey Conscientious Employee Protection Act spell out very clearly what qualifies as a protected class or conduct for purposes of legally safeguarding your job.